LeeMoriya/Forecast/README.md

 - PublicityStunt
 - ConfigMachine (Optional)

-When not using ConfigMachine the mod will use dynamic settings for rainfall.
-When used alongside ConfigMachine you can change the following settings:
+This mod can be used with and without ConfigMachine.
+If ConfigMachine is not present the mod will use default dynamic settings for rainfall and other features.
+If ConfigMachine is present then the following settings can be changed:
 - Rain Intensity (Dynamic, Low, Med, High)
 - Lightning (On, Off)
 - Darkening (On, Off)